brainstormforce/fullwidth-templates/readme.txt

 **Full Width Template **
 *   Removes Sidebar, page title, comments and stretches the layout to full width
-*   Ideal if you\'re using a Page Builder
+*   Ideal if you're using a Page Builder

 **Bonus - No Sidebar Template **
 *   Just Removes Sidebar